These easy 2 ingredient bagels are made with just Greek yogurt and self-rising flour. There's no yeast or boiling required!

 ⭐⭐⭐⭐⭐

-- This 2 ingredient dough can also be used to make bread sticks, pizza dough, flatbread; even pretzel bites!
+- Versatile dough that can also be used for breadsticks, pizza dough, flatbread, or pretzel bites

 Here's a quick overview of the ingredients for this recipe.
 Find the exact amounts and click the Instacart button to easily add them to your cart – all in the printable recipe card below!